D.E.S.S.E.R.T. Extends Life 7 Steps to Anti-Aging

 - Antioxidants – can prevent Age-Related Macular Degeneration (AMDR) but not heart disease (avoid vitamin E routinely).

-- ASA or aspirin – for high risk heart disease but not for average risk people.
+- ASA or aspirin – for high-risk heart disease but not for average-risk people.

 - Vitamin D3 – in winter and northern hemisphere, increased vitamin D supplements are needed.

-- Calcium and magnesium – individual risks for osteoporosis determine how much extra supplement is required on top of dietary component.
+- Calcium and magnesium – individual risks for osteoporosis determine how much extra supplement is required on top of the dietary component.

 - Resveratrol – this mimics Calorie Restriction (a CR-mimetic) and may help longevity.

 E: Early Disease Detection